slamora/brackets-wiki/Troubleshooting.md

 2. Move one extension back into the "user" folder, then quit and re-launch Brackets.
 3. Check if the problem has come back.
 If not, repeat step 2.

+Alternative: Select _Debug > Show Developer Tools_ and look at the console.
+If an error message is present, it may have a link to the code that is failing, which in turn may point out a specific extension.

 ### Debug with Developer Tools
 Choose `Debug > Show Developer Tools` to open an instance of the Developer Tools for Brackets.
 If you've used the Developer Tools in Chrome this will look familiar.
 Check the Console tab for errors.